martin3141/abfit_paper/README.md

 Rscript run_all.R
 ```

-### Install on other (or without git)
+### Generate results without git

 Download the repository zip using the green "Clone or download" button above.
-Extract the archive and run run_all.R (located in the scripts directory) with the R interpreter.
+Extract the archive and run run_all.R (located in the "scripts" directory) with the R interpreter.

 ### Notes